khaors/geocompr/main.md

 # Welcome {-}

-Welcome to **geocompr**, the [website](http://robinlovelace.net/geocompr) of our forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).
+Welcome to the [online home](http://robinlovelace.net/geocompr) of *Geocomputation with R*, a forthcoming book with [CRC Press](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).

 ## Development {-}

-Inspired by the **bookdown** [R package](https://github.com/rstudio/bookdown) we are developing this book in the open.
+Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and other open source projects we are developing this book in the open.
-We decided to make the book open source.
 Why?
 To encourage contributions, ensure reproducibility and provide access to the material as it evolves.

-We're developing the book in four main phases.
-We're in phase two and focused on the application chapters, which we aim to be complete by December.
-Drafts of other chapters will be added to this website as the project progresses.
+The book's development can be divided into four main phases:

 1. Foundations
 2. Basic applications
 3. Geocomputation methods
 4. Advanced applications

-Currently we're working primarily on the second part, which we aim to be complete by December.
+Currently the focus is on Part 2, which we aim to be complete by December.
 New chapters will be added to this website as the project progresses, hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr).
 Currently the build is:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2017-10-31 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2017-11-01 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

+## How to contribute? {-}

 **bookdown** makes editing a book as easy as editing a wiki, provided you have a GitHub account ([sign-up at github.com](https://github.com/)).
 Once logged-in to GitHub, clicking on the 'edit me' icon highlighted in the image below will take you to the source [R Markdown](http://rmarkdown.rstudio.com/) where you can make changes: